 The PRC creates and fosters knowledge resulting in more effective public health programs and policies.
 The Center conducts community-based prevention research to improve health and prevent disease, especially focused on populations with a disproportionate share of poor health outcomes.

-The Michigan Public Health Training Center (MPHTC) supports public health professionals to promote and protect the health and well-being of Michigan's population.
-The MPHTC offers competency-based training linked to the Essential Public Health Services and the Competencies for Public Health Professionals.
-The MPHTC is committed to tailoring training to course participants, and offering courses to Michigan-based public health organizations upon request.
+The Region V Public Health Training Center supports public health professionals to promote and protect the health and well-being of Michigan's population.
+The Region V Public Health Training Center offers competency-based training linked to the Essential Public Health Services and the Competencies for Public Health Professionals.
+The Center is committed to tailoring training to course participants, and offering courses to Michigan-based public health organizations upon request.

 This webpage outlines a wide range of ongoing events and workshops related to community health, offered by the Northernwestern University Feinberg School of Medicine's Center for Community Health in Chicago, IL.